greismichell/cse210-06./README.md

    "Elude" game is played according to the following rules:

-   * Several blocks(image) and extra are randomly positioned and falling on the screen.
+   * One drop of water (image) is randomly positioned and moving around the screen.
    * The player start with 3 lives.
-The player needs to elude all the blocks and catch the gems.
+The player needs to elude the water and catch the fish.
-   * The Player can move left and right, to avoid any collision with the blocks.
+   * The Player can move left and right, to avoid any collision with the drop.
        * The player moves with the keypath.
-   * When the player crush any block lost a live.
+   * When the player crush the drop lost a live.
-   * If the player catch a gem erans points.
+   * If the player catch a fish erans points.
-   * Each 100 points is a level up.
+   * Each time that the player catch a fish is a level up.
    *  "Game Over" message is displayed on the middle of the scren, when the player lost his lives.

 ## Game Design